AhmadElsagheer/Competitive-programming-library/curriculum/specialist-plan.md

     - For CF problems, you can see other accepted submissions.
     - For UVa problems, check [this repo](https://github.com/AhmadElsagheer/UVa-Solutions) or google it.

+- Contribution
+    - If you are following this plan and want to contribute to it, send an access request to [this google sheet](https://docs.google.com/spreadsheets/d/1wl-Sooml35n2xpXnsQ71yR0uBWpz3OEv1GybpGlH71Q/edit?usp=sharing).
+You will get a column with your name at which you can add links to your solutions, information about time taken to finish the tasks and your own comments on the problems.